Retail market indicators

 Market structure

-The combined market share of the large legacy suppliers was 70% in electricity and 69% in gas.
-Other large, medium and small suppliers accounted for the remaining 30% and 31% for electricity and gas respectively.
+The combined market share of the large legacy suppliers was 69% in electricity and in gas.
+Other large, medium and small suppliers accounted for the remaining 31% in both fuels, the same as previous quarter.

 For our classification of suppliers by size see the ‘information tab’ of the market share indicators either for electricity or gas.